zveric/GcseComputerScienceWork/README.md

 # Gcse Computer Science Work
-Me,Dave and Will try to pass our gcses.
+Me and Dave try to pass our gcses.
 Watch us struggle.